sangyoonstat/replicability/README.md

 # replicability

-The files here are directly downloaded \url{https://osf.io/y3gae/files/osfstorage}
+The files here are directly downloaded from https://osf.io/y3gae/files/osfstorage.